Wick Road car park closure 8 - 10 August

-A new Cascade was built in the 1780s, when the lake was enlarged by George III, and its rushing waters can still be admired today by walkers, runners, and dog walkers.
+A new Cascade was built in the 1780s, when the lake was enlarged by George III, and its rushing waters can still be admired today.

 The Virginia Water Pavilion opened in 2013 to support visitors who come to enjoy the magnificent lake and its surrounding historical features.

-After the Second World War, gardeners from all over the country donated shrubs – in particular azaleas and rhododendrons - to the care of the gardens of Windsor Great Park.
+After the Second World War, gardeners from all over the country donated shrubs – in particular azaleas and rhododendrons - to the care of the gardens of the Great Park.

 These displays continue to grow and evolve today as our Gardens team carefully select each new introduction and placement, adding to the artistry of the landscape.
-Visit in May for the spectacular Punch Bowl display of vibrant Kurume azaleas, first collected by the English plant hunter Ernest Henry Wilson in 1918.
+Visit in May for the spectacular Azalea Walks display, showcasing many rhododendrons and azaleas originating from Asia.

 This memorial was erected in 1975 to mark the passing of Lord Patrick Plunkett.